ziandzivan/data_restore/README.md

 - Restoring is possible from working system with root, Magisk 20.4+.
 Running `data_restore_v2.xx-MAGISK-TWRP.zip` is from Magisk module installer.
 - After confirming restoring by Volune Up batton, the screen will be switched off and restoring will be started.
 - > **Warning** Do not touch the device, wait for finishing restoring and automatic rebooting to system.
-- Restoring log is written to `Datarestore.log` file in `databackup` folder.
+- Restoring log is written to `datarestore.log` file in `databackup` folder.
 Through the PC you can spy on the progress of execution, the file will be replenished.

+### ***From TWRP*** (if exist for the device)
+- For Google Pixels Android 11+, Asus Rog Android 10+ any wipes in TWRP are not required!
+Restoring from TWRP should be started on the existing configured system.
+- Choose a workable variant.
+For example, restoring data backup on HTC Android 7+ is possible only after format of data partition in TWRP.
+Then reboot TWRP and run `data_restore_v2.xx-MAGISK-TWRP.zip` script.